slsdetectorgroup/slsDetectorPackage/docs/src/serverupgrade.rst

  .. note ::

     Eiger requires a manual reboot.
 Or killall the servers and restart the new linked one.
+If you are in the process of updating firmware, then don't reboot yet.

 Errors